Freezing Peppers For Long Term Storage

 Learn how to make homemade cayenne pepper powder here.

-Dehydrating peppers can be fun to experiment to create your own dry spices, especially if you have a lot of varieties to combine.
+Dehydrating peppers can be fun to experiment to create your own dried spices, especially if you have a lot of varieties to combine.
 The colors can be gorgeous, too!

-We hope this article helped you learn how to freeze fresh bell peppers and hot peppers.
-We recommend this method for all gardeners, as it is so easy and can help you keep cooking with your peppers all year long!
+I hope this article helped you learn how to freeze fresh peppers.
+I recommend this storage method for all gardeners, as it is so easy and allows you to keep cooking with your peppers all year long!

 thank you so much for this. this was was helpful. im growing Habanero, Ghost and Thai Hot peppers for salsa and cooking in tacos as well(yummy tacos LOL) anyway seeing as how the peppers don’t all grow and ripen at the same rate i have to freeze them so when i get enough i can use them for salsa. my main concern was that if freezing them did it take away there spiciness. this obviously answered that question and many others. and turns out i been doing it right as i been freezing them as soon as i pick them! once again thanks a million. my peppers are growing so well this year!!!! the Texas heat has done them wonders lol